The Final Fantasy III manga

 J Bowie

 The third of the three youths of Ur.
-Of the four, he's the oldest and has a more stoic and calm demeanor.
+Of the four, he's the oldest at 17 and has a more stoic and calm demeanor.
 Despite this, he is actually just as prone to causing mischief as his brothers at the start of the manga.
+He has a particular fondness for girls, such as being immediately set on going to Castle Sasune when Cid mentions that Sara is a looker or being fixated on the dancers (or lackthereof) of the bar Cid takes the group to for dinner.

 During the first half of the manga, he uses twin knives (and some sort of wire aparatus?) as his main weapon.
-Later, as he becomes more attuned to Black Magic, he uses a staff to conduct it.
+After the party's encounter with the Djinn, Bowie ends up gaining prowess over Black MAgic, which uses offensively and as a utility.

 Melfi

 The last of the four Warriors of the Wind and the only one not native to Ur, Melfi is from the next town over, whose parents were killed in the Great Earthquake.
-She meets the boys at the Wind Shrine, helping them defeat the Land Turtle and while she is initially unimpressed by their antics, she grows to respect all of them, especially Muuchi.
+She meets the boys at the Wind Shrine, helping them defeat the Land Turtle and while she is initially unimpressed and annoyed by their antics - including an incident where they use her to distract some merchants that they rob, she grows to respect all of them over the course of their journey, especially Muuchi.